 - Wikipedia gives a comprehensive list with each dwarf name’s meaning and source.
 See also the source material in the References and General References sections.

 2 Where the dwarves built inside the Dead Caverns (stratum 2), they used natural pathways between constructions.
 To guide travelers, they erected cairns along the paths (shown on the map).
-Counting six of these rock piles from the easternmost vault, one arrives at the drinking hall, known as “the Seventh Cairn.”
+Counting five of these rock piles from the easternmost vault, one arrives at the drinking hall, known as “Sixth Cairn.”

 3 I reserve the citadel’s face for a stylized symbol of the masked boar.

 4 How to Host a Dungeon makes you think about things you might not otherwise consider.
 Example: While the dwarves used much of the excavated rock for building, future surface explorers will notice rubble strewn down hillsides and piled in ravines.
 Though it’s mostly limestone, also present are basalt and granite, the latter sometimes streaked with quartz.
 By then, the rubble may be covered by a layer of soil or overgrown by vegetation.
 Still, through close examination, clever delvers might infer, from the rubble, the existence of a nearby dungeon; from the amount, its size; and perhaps from the style of markings on discarded carvings, that dwarves built it.
 The presence of quartz, which often accompanies gold, might lead the greedy and the foolhardy to make bad decisions.